Clouder0/ClouderBlog/content/en/page/about.md

 - 2020 CSP-S: Got the first prize in Guangdong Province(ranked 10+ provincially, 100+ nationally).
 - 2021 NOIWC: Got a second prize in China(ranked 300+ nationally).
 - 2021: Quitted from Competitive Programming and headed into Gaokao.
+- 2022: Beaten by math in Gaokao.
+- 2022: Enroll in HITsz(Harbin Institute of Technology(Shen Zhen)).